 UTILISING AVIATION TRACKING-DATA AT SCALE

-We processed satellite data using a scalable cloud-based architecture and tailored the data processing to the analysis requirements.
+We process satellite and other data using a scalable and optionally cloud-based architecture that tailors the data processing to the analysis requirements.
 We automatically populate a graph-based contextual database that contains elements such as flight times and points of origin and destination.
-In collaboration with our customer, we are generating alerts for high priority use cases, centred around behaviours that are of most interest to the aviation authority.
+In collaboration with CAAKZ, we are generating alerts for high priority use cases, centred around behaviours that are of most interest to the aviation authority.
 The data is visualised in a multi-panel, interactive UI, focussed on supporting human-initiated tasks which will later be encapsulated within automated alerting.
 We have visualised data for both multiple planes and single planes based on user selection criteria.

 Planned work includes productionising the system whilst adding more sophisticated analyses, more regular alerting and processing, increasing the richness of the UI and the number of alerting conditions, as well as integrating the PoC into the aviation authorities’ digital ecosystem and that of some its airline operators.

-In collaboration with CERN openlab, we explore the strong similarities between particle-track reconstruction and tracking of airplane routes.
+In collaboration with CERN openlab, we explore particle-track reconstruction which poses striking similarities to the tracking of airplane routes.
 In both cases, there is a huge increase in complexity as the amount of data points increases.
-In this study, the reconstruction of airplanes trajectories has two major aims: understanding incidents and understanding triggers of a deviation of flight path from the optimal route utilising quantum-computing techniques.
+In this study, the reconstruction of airplane trajectories has two major aims: understanding incidents and understanding triggers of a deviation of flight path from the optimal route utilising quantum-computing techniques.